tryphon/puppet-apt-cacher-ng/README.md

     }
     ```

-    The server will be available on the default port (3142).
+* The server will be available on the default port (3142).

-    The server will not use itself as a cache by default.
+* The server will not use itself as a cache by default.

+### Client

-* The class `apt_cacher_ng::client` helps you configure a server as a client
+The class `apt_cacher_ng::client` helps you configure a server as a client
 for an apt proxy.
 It has two "modes" of configuration: setting up one proxy
 with no alternative, and setting up a list of proxies where the first in the
 list that is currently available will be used (autodetection).

 Both modes use the `servers` parameter to the `apt_cacher_ng::client` class.
 This parameter should be an array that contains server strings.
 The servers
 strings are fqdn (or IP address) and port in the same mannger as you'd write
 it for HTTP, without the "http://" prefix.

-  To setup one proxy with no fallback, set the `autodetect` parameter to
+* To setup one proxy with no fallback, set the `autodetect` parameter to
   `false` and make sure to provide only one server value for the `servers`
   parameter: